rysk-t/ex2p/README.md

 # Hardware
  - Construction parts list is listed in this [link](https://docs.google.com/spreadsheets/d/1m83LMHQkvfFSLj0JxW27Dom7R-7Ju0coneMxOGsIGas/edit?usp=sharing).
  - Analog discovery 2 (Digilent) is used to generate TTL signal for stimulation.

+## Configulation of Laser modulation
+Using Analog discovery 2 with custom-made PCB board, TTL for laser modulation were easily configulable.